• Skip to primary navigation

 • 1/2 teaspoon apple pie spice (more or less to taste)

-• 1 red apple, peeled and chopped
+• 1 red apple, chopped (you can peel the apple if you prefer)

 Caramel Ingredients